Mauricio Mina

-Mauricio Mina Quintero (born 24 August 1982) is a footballer who playing for Orsomarso of the Categoría Primera B in Colombia.
-Born and raised in Colombia, he has been naturalized by Equatorial Guinea in order to play for that national team.
+Mauricio Mina Quintero (born 24 August 1982) is a former professional footballer who last played as a striker for Orsomarso of the Categoría Primera B in Colombia.
+Born in Colombia, he played for the Equatorial Guinea national team.

 National team

 Mina was going to represent Equatorial Guinea for the first time in May–June 2014.
 Like other Colombian players participating in this national team, Mina is of Black African descent, but has no tangible links with the country.
 He was renamed as Mauricio Ondo Mosquera.

 He has scored twice in an unofficial friendly against Equatoguinean club Deportivo Ebenezer on 14 May 2014.
 His international debut was against Mauritania on 1 June 2014, scoring the first of three goals, for the 2015 Africa Cup of Nations qualifiers.